 Omega-3 and Heart Disease

-Prescription doses of omega-3s are used to protect the heart after heart attack.
+Prescription doses of omega-3s are used to protect the heart after a heart attack.
 Studies have shown fewer heart attacks and fewer heart disease deaths among survivors who boosted their levels of omega-3s.
+It may also protect cognitive abilities in people with heart disease.
 The American Heart Association recommends 1 gram a day of EPA plus DHA for people with heart disease.
 Eating fish is best, but your doctor might recommend a fish oil capsule.

 Omega-3 and Arrhythmias

-Omega-3s seem to reduce the risk of life-threatening arrhythmias or abnormal heart rhythms.
-Common sources of omega-3s are fish, walnuts, broccoli, and edamame, green soybeans steamed and served in the pod.
+Omega-3s seem to reduce the risk of abnormal heart rhythms (arrhythmias) that can be life-threatening.
+Common sources of omega-3s include fish, walnuts, broccoli, and green soybeans steamed and served in the pod (edamame).